Saint Mary's Glacier

 Saint Mary's Glacier (or St. Marys) is a semi-permanent snowfield located in Arapaho National Forest in the U.S. state of Colorado.
 Saint Mary's Glacier is 2.5 mi southeast of James Peak, and about an hour drive northwest from Denver The nearest community is the unincorporated Alice, Colorado and is accessible via a 1.6 mile out and back hike from a parking lot in Alice.
 The area is very popular for fishing, and hiking.

+In 2026, Saint Mary's Glacier melted away following a hot summer.
+This is the first time the snowfield has completely melted in over one hundred years.